William Fortescue (judge): Literary career

 As well as his work as a barrister and judge, Fortescue was also involved in the London literary scene, having been introduced by his school friend John Gay to Alexander Pope, and he became a founding member of the Scriblerus Club.
 He was a co-author with Pope of "Stradling versus Stiles", and Pope dedicated his Imitation of the First Satire of Horace to him.

 Marriage and children

 On 7 July 1709 he married his cousin, Mary Fortescue (d.1710), daughter of Edmund Fortescue (1660–1734) of East Allington, from a junior branch of the Fortescues of Fallapit in the parish of East Allington, Devon, descended from Sir Henry Fortescue (fl.
 1426), Lord Chief Justice of the Common Pleas in Ireland, who had married the heiress of Fallapit.
 Mary died an early death on 1 August 1710 and her monument exists in St Andrew's Church, East Allington.
-She bore him a daughter and sole heiress:
+Mary and William had a daughter, who was their sole heiress: